Deep Reinforcement Learning for Demand Driven Services in Logistics and Transportation Systems: A Survey: Stage 1: Dispatching

 \subsection{Order Matching}

 An order matching process is to assign current unserved service demands to available workers.
 It is also defined with other names, such as order-driver assignment in ridesharing services.
 The mathematical formulation originates from the online bipartite graph matching problem, where both supplies (the workers) and the demands are dynamic.
-It is an important module in the real-time online DDS applications with high dynamics, such as ridesharing and on-demand delivery~\cite{hu2021dynamic,ozkan2020dynamic,yan2020dynamic}.
+It is an important module in the real-time online DDS applications with high dynamics, such as ridesharing and on-demand delivery\cite{hu2021dynamic,ozkan2020dynamic,yan2020dynamic}.
 Information including unserved demands, travel costs, and worker availability is updated continuously, which brings complexity to the problem.

-Without purely assigning demands to workers, practical DDS systems also consider other additional action choices.
+Without purely assigning demands to workers, practical DDS systems also consider additional action choices.
 For instance, vehicles in a ridesharing system can be designated to idle when no proper demand can be assigned to them.
-As electric vehicles are widely used and deployed, whether to recharge or continue to accept new demands forms new decision problems~\cite{jindal2018optimizing}.
-Furthermore, controlling the number of demands assigned to the same worker also expands the action space, such as considering ride-hailing and ride-pooling scenarios simultaneously~\cite{jindal2018optimizing}.
-When each driver can have more than one customer in a loop, the action is to determine how many customers and which ones to pick up.
+As electric vehicles are widely used and deployed, whether to recharge or continue to accept new demands forms new decision problems\cite{jindal2018optimizing}.
+Furthermore, controlling demand numbers assigned to a worker also expands the action space, such as considering ride-hailing and ride-pooling scenarios simultaneously\cite{jindal2018optimizing}.
+When each driver receives more than one customer in a loop, the action is to determine how many customers and which ones to pick up.